sayme/skeleton/readme.md

 Skeleton
 ===
-A basic Wordpress theme without predefined template HTML.
+A basic WordPress theme without predefined template HTML.
 Set up to be used with gulp.

 ### Using gulp
 -----